Pseudomanifold/latex-mimosis/README.md

 > A dream to work with!
 A beautiful template that just works.

-&mdash; [Leslie O'Bray](https://leslieobray.com), whom I totally did not coerce into writing something nice about this template.
+&mdash; [Leslie O'Bray](https://leslieobray.com) (who was totally not coerced into writing something nice about this template)

 # Contributors